nexiality/documentation/release/nexial-core-v3.7.changelog.md

 #### Fixes
 - fixed Excel output so that only the first 500 characters will be stored for the parameter values.
   Configurable via [`nexial.maxConsoleDisplay`](../systemvars/index.html#nexial.maxConsoleDisplay).
+- logic fix when dealing with nested steps in macro

 #### Improvements